-Clarion University offers more than 100 academic degree programs, including certificate, associate, bachelor's and master's programs.
+Clarion University offers more than 175 academic programs, including certificate, associate, bachelor's, master's and doctoral programs.
 To have such a broad range of programs in a rural setting is unique.
-Clarion University has 28 nationally accredited programs in which students can fully develop their unique talents.
+Clarion University has 32 nationally accredited programs in which students can fully develop their unique talents.

 Diverse Student Population

-With 5,500 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
-While more than 90 percent of attending students come from Pennsylvania, the population includes additional students from 45 U.S. states and 31 countries - creating a diverse student population.
+With 3,922 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
+While the majority of our students come from Pennsylvania, the population includes additional students from 42 U.S. states, the District of Columbia and 18 countries - creating a diverse student population.

 Leadership and Involvement Opportunities

-Eighty percent of Clarion University students receive financial aid.
+More than 90 percent of all undergraduate students enrolled in the Fall 2020 - Spring 2021 terms received some form of financial aid.
 Clarion's affordability, combined with financial aid opportunities, make higher education attainable for students in the regions Clarion serves.

 Alumni Stay in Pennsylvania

-Clarion University has more than 53,000 alumni living around the world.
-Among PASSHE graduates, 83 percent choose to live and work in Pennsylvania.
-As of 2009, there were more than 7,000 Clarion alumni working in Clarion, Jefferson, Venango, Armstrong, Butler and Clearfield counties.
-Ninety-eight percent of Clarion University students find employment after graduation.
+Clarion University has more than 64,660 alumni living around the world.
+Among PASSHE graduates, 80 percent choose to live and work in Pennsylvania.